 On the other hand, volume stats will fluctuate if a player misses a handful of games.
 (The correlation of games played from one year to the next has a weak correlation -- although it should be noted that it is significantly stronger than at any other position.)

 For the most part, year-to-year consistency for common tight end metrics matched up with our wide receiver findings.
 Because tight ends see significantly less volume than wide receivers, it makes sense that tight ends have a slightly lower year-to-year correlation in terms of their volume metrics, but targets are still very consistent from one year to the next.

 What really stands out is how consistent tight end scoring is from year to year.
 In fact, within the scope of this study, tight end is more consistent than any other position in terms of year-to-year fantasy scoring.
-This is likely a function of touchdown dependency.

 I touched on this a moment ago, but tight ends seem to be either the most likely skill position to maintain their role in an offense, the least injury-prone, or both.
 While all other positions saw virtually no correlation in games played from one year to the next, there is some correlation with tight ends, albeit weak.